KhronosGroup/MoltenVK/Demos/README.md

 Copyright (c) 2015-2021 [The Brenwill Workshop Ltd.](http://www.brenwill.com)

-*This document is written in [Markdown](http://en.wikipedia.org/wiki/Markdown) format.
+[comment]: # "This document is written in Markdown (http://en.wikipedia.org/wiki/Markdown) format."
-For best results, use a Markdown reader.*
+[comment]: # "For best results, use a Markdown reader."